badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 The [`EM_ASYNC_JS()`](https://emscripten.org/docs/porting/asyncify.html#making-async-web-apis-behave-as-if-they-were-synchronous) macro takes a function signature split up into return type, function name, argument list, and the JavaScript implementation of the function.
 The macro will then generate a sort of trampoline that calls the JavaScript function from within WASM.
 The arguments are all passed as JavaScript numbers.
 And return values are numbers too.

 The `_ASYNC_` part means, that the JavaScript function we define can use JavaScript's [`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await).
-That will pause execution until the promise we wait for resolves.
+That will pause execution of the WASM code until the JavaScript function returns.

 For our C code, it will look like `r96_byte_buffer_init()` is blocking.
 In reality, we hand back control to the browser, which will asynchronously download the data from the url (`path`).

 The implementation itself resolves the passed in pointer `path` to a JavaScript string.
 We then throw that at [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) as a URL relative to the URL the WASM module is being run from. `fetch()` will asynchronously download the content from that URL.
 We then allocate memory on the WASM heap through `_malloc()` and copy the downloaded content over.
 Then we set the number of read bytes to the memory location specified by `size` and return the pointer.
 Pretty straight forward!